Slashdot Asks: Does the World Need a Third Mobile OS? - Slashdot

 Although I guess the question is essentially asking if "Blackberry should die"?

+Steve Jobs was absolutely right when he fended off all those people arguing (during the "beleaguered" days) that Apple should licence MacOS out (or even just give up and switch to Windows) - an operating system is a core *asset*.
+Without it you're just an indentured servant to "other people's technology", at the mercy of the true power.

+Buying Palm was a bold move to attempt to break HP out of that rut but it got shafted before it got started.
+I think it could have been done.
+Instead HP was stuck trying to peddle Windows phones, and ended up getting shafted by MS yet again https://www.theverge.com/2017/... [theverge.com]

-It is already available: SailfishOS (Score:2)
+It is already available: SailfishOS (Score:3)

 Read more here [jolla.com], wikipedia here [wikipedia.org], the Toolkits here [sailfishos.org], and the Sony handsets here [sonymobile.com].
 And if you are enough of a hardware hacker, there are numerous other handsets to try it on.

 Is it 100% complete?
-Almost, just missing a few sensors and bluetooth, but its sure better than starting from s
+Almost, just missing a few sensors and bluetooth, but its sure better than starting from scratch.

+There are a few of you around that are anti-Sony or got burned on the Jolla tablet and won't consider this.
+So have fun with your spy gizmo from Apple or Google.

 No No No & No (Score:2)